ciniks117/BLARS/README.md

 This repo contains two folders:
 src/ contains the source code of BLARS.
-examples/ contains the Simulink models used for experiments. repaired_models/ directory will contain the recently repaired models. utils/ folder contains some auxiliary scripts
+examples/ contains the Simulink models used for experiments.
+repaired_models/ directory will contain the recently repaired models.
+utils/ folder contains some auxiliary scripts.